Resources to understand CQMs for PQRS and Meaningful Use

 Practice Fusion, as an EHR vendor, supports the reporting requirements necessary for reporting PQRS via the EHR reporting mechanism.
 This involves collecting and calculating CQM data exactly as CMS and the ONC have required EHR vendors to collect and calculate data.

 We recognize that there are other PQRS reporting options, such as claims-based reporting (using G-Codes) and registry reporting.
 Providers who choose to report PQRS via claims or registry will need to meet those requirements outside of the EHR.
 If you choose to report via claims a measure that is supported in the EHR, you can monitor your progress and see which patients meet the measure criteria.
-Read more about PQRS in the Help Forum.
+Read more about PQRS in the Knowledgebase.

 Additional resources on Clinical Quality Measures: